WesleyyC/DT-In-The-House/README.md

 - The model is capturing some phrases like "hillary clinton" and "thank you, and god bless!".
 - I ran into the problem where the RNN generate a repeated pattern if I stick with the softmax result.
 Therefore, I adjust the softmax result with a diversity factor and run a multinomial instead.

+### Special Note:
+- The project is inspired by Andrej Karpathy's note on [how effective RNN could be.](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)
+- [@RyanMarcus](https://github.com/RyanMarcus)'s [Edgar Allan Poetry](https://github.com/RyanMarcus/EdgarAllanPoetry) has inspired me to keep track of char index and add a diversity factor with the multinomial.